mxjp/rvx/docs/installation.md

 _This table is created when building the docs._
 <!-- RVX:MODULES:END -->

+Note, that the bundles above depend on each other in different ways.
+Any additional dependencies that may be introduced in the future are considered breaking changes.

 ## JSX
 Rvx provides a react 17 and a legacy JSX runtime.